 Necrosis of the abdominal wall in a patient with cholesterol embolism syndrome who received anticoagulation.

-In severe cases, lumbar sympathetic block (rarely, surgical sympathectomy) has been used to avoid impending lower extremity tissue loss resulting from intense vasoconstriction.
+In severe cases, lumbar sympathetic block (rarely, surgical sympathectomy) has been used to avoid impending lower-extremity tissue loss resulting from intense vasoconstriction.

 If an invasive radiologic procedure is necessary, the risk of inducing cholesterol embolism must be considered.
-If the patient is at high risk, with known or suspected severe aortic atherosclerosis or aortic aneurysm, the Judkins (ie, brachial) or a radial artery approach may be used for introducing the catheter into the aorta.
-However, some investigators found the approach made no difference, leading them to suspect the ascending aorta as a major source of atheroemboli.
+If the patient is at high risk, with known or suspected severe aortic atherosclerosis or aortic aneurysm, the Judkins (ie, brachial) approach or a radial artery approach may be used for introducing the catheter into the aorta.
+However, some investigators found that the approach made no difference, leading them to suspect the ascending aorta as a major source of atheroemboli.